Hebrews 5:4-6 Commentary

 This chart is adapted in part from Jensen's Survey of the NT and Wilkinson's Talk Thru the Bible

-CHRIST PRIESTHOOD
+PRIESTHOOD NOT

 A W Pink makes the point that "Considering the strictness of God’s law, and the specified requirements for one entering the priestly office, and more especially seeing that Jesus did not belong to the tribe of Levi, how could He be said to be “Priest?”
 In meeting this difficulty, the apostle emphasizes the fact that the chief requirement and qualification was a Divine call: “No man takes this honor unto himself, but he that is called of God” (He 5:4): applying that rule the apostle now shows, from Scripture itself, our Lord’s right and title to this office.